pantheon-systems/documentation/source/content/guides/filesystem/03-large-files.md

 anchorid: large-files
 ---

-This section provides information on highly populated directories and large files.
+This section provides information on highly populated directories and large file management.

 ## Highly Populated Directories

-You might notice a small decline in performance at around 50,000 files in a single directory, and significant performance drop at over 100,000 files.
+Highly populated directories can cause a small decline in performance at around 50,000 files in a single directory, and a significant performance drop at over 100,000 files.

-You might need to refactor your file structure if you have individual directories with tens of thousands of files (for example, an image repository) to see optimal performance on Pantheon.
+You can refactor your file structure if you have individual directories with tens of thousands of files (for example, an image repository) optimize site performance on Pantheon.

-Drupal is capable of managing uploaded content into different directories based on the date or user, which is preferable to dumping all uploads into a single place.
-Refactoring an existing large-scale site with this issue is usually simply a matter of re-arranging the files and then updating the files table in Drupal.
+Drupal, for example, can manage uploaded content into different directories based on the date or user, which is preferable to dumping all uploads into a single directory.
+Refactoring an existing large-scale site with this issue is usually a matter of re-arranging the files and then updating the files table in Drupal.

-Refer to the [File (field) Paths](https://www.drupal.org/project/filefield_paths) module to help resolve issues with highly populated directories.
+Refer to the [File (field) Paths](https://www.drupal.org/project/filefield_paths) module to help resolve issues with highly populated directories in Drupal, or browse [WordPress plugins](https://wordpress.org/plugins/) for a solution.

 ## Large Code Repository

-A code repo larger than 2GB increases the possibility of Git errors when committing code on Pantheon.
+A code repository larger than 2GB increases the possibility of Git errors when committing code on Pantheon.
 Review the options below to improve performance:

-- Keep multimedia assets out of the repo by moving them to a media file storage service, such as [Amazon S3](https://aws.amazon.com/s3/), and using version control to track URLs.
+- Keep multimedia assets out of the repository by moving files to a media file storage service, such as [Amazon S3](https://aws.amazon.com/s3/), and using version control to track URLs.
-- [Prune and optimize your repo](/reducing-large-repos) if your repository has grown to over 2GB and is causing problems (such as errors when cloning).
+- [Prune and optimize your repository](/reducing-large-repos) if it is over 2GB and is causing problems (such as errors when cloning).

 ## Large Files